Ricain/ownpage/README.md

 [Creative Commons 2.5](http://creativecommons.org/licenses/by/2.5/)

-- Free for use in both personal and commercial projects
+- Free for use in both personal and commercial projects.
-- Attribution requires leaving author name, author link, and the license info intact
+- Attribution requires leaving author name, author link, and the license info intact.